Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Experiments

 \section{Experiments}

 We evaluate the framework on synthetic and real data, focusing on three questions: (Q1) Does selective conformal prediction with learned $\widehat Z$ maintain valid coverage?
 (Q2) Does coverage degrade with contamination $\delta$ as predicted by Theorem~\ref{thm:delta}?
-(Q3) Does the corrected procedure (Corollary~\ref{cor:corrected}) restore nominal coverage?
+(Q3) Does the corrected procedure (Corollary~\ref{cor:corrected}) restore nominal coverage {when supplied with realized or proxy contamination}? {In the experiments, Corrected uses the realized contamination fraction computed from true synthetic labels or real-data proxy labels, so these results test the correction formula given such a bound rather than a fully deployable $\hat\delta$ estimator.}

 Throughout, \emph{Coverage} denotes the empirical fraction of test points whose true outcome falls within the prediction interval, and \emph{Width} denotes the average interval length across test points.
-Both are computed over all (test intervention, target gene) pairs in the held-out test set.
+Both are computed over held-out (test intervention, target gene) pairs {with $Z_{a^\star,i}=0$, i.e.\ pairs the test intervention does not affect, for which a selective interval is meaningful}. {We treat coverage as a validity constraint rather than a monotone leaderboard score: values above $0.9$ are acceptable, but higher coverage can simply mean more conservative intervals.
+In tables, bold coverage values meet or exceed the nominal $0.9$ level.
+Among entries that meet this coverage threshold, bold width marks the narrowest interval and underlined width marks the second narrowest; widths for methods below nominal coverage are not treated as wins.
+Appendix~\ref{app:method_definitions} gives procedural definitions of the table methods and additional baselines.}